 Revenue is measured based on the consideration specified in a contract with a customer and excludes amounts collected on behalf of third parties.
 A performance obligation is a promise in a contract to transfer a distinct good (or a bundle of goods) to the customer and is the unit of account in Ind AS 115.
 A contract's transaction price is allocated to each distinct performance obligation and recognised as revenue, as or when, the performance obligation is satisfied.
 The Company recognises revenue when it transfers control of a product to a customer.
 Revenue is measured at the amount of transaction price allocated to the performance obligation, taking into account contractually defined terms of payments and excludes tax and duties collected on behalf of the government.
+When there is uncertainty as to measurement or ultimate collectability, revenue recognition is postponed until such uncertainty is resolved.

 The Company recognises revenue from the following major sources:

-(i) Sale of products:
+Sale of products: